If you are considering joining Indian River Impact 100, you may have a lot of questions.

-Indian River Impact 100 is a group of women with diverse backgrounds who contribute $1,000 to maintain their membership in any given year which runs from May 1 – April 30.
-Indian River Impact 100 is open to all women who wish to help the Indian River County area.
+Indian River Impact 100 is a group of women with diverse backgrounds who contribute $1,100 each membership year, which runs from March 1 – February 28.
+Membership is open to all women who wish to support the Indian River County community.

 What is expected from the individual members of Indian River Impact 100?

+Members are as involved as they wish to be.
 Indian River Impact 100 has no requirements regarding a woman’s participation in the organization.
-If a woman has time constraints, she contributes her $1,000 and attends the Annual Meeting to choose the grant recipient(s) for that year or she may vote by absentee ballot.
-However, if a woman has the time and desire, she can be an active member by serving on a committee and/or grant review panel (see Volunteer Opportunities) Each member’s participation depends on her personal situation and may change from year to year.
+Some women choose to make their $1,100 and simply vote to choose the grant recipient(s) for that year.
+Others want to be more active and serve on a committee and/or grant review panel (see Volunteer Opportunities) Each member’s participation depends on her personal situation and may change from year to year.

 How does Indian River Impact 100 award its grants?

-Indian River Impact 100 has a very specific process, which is implemented by the individual members of Indian River Impact 100.
-Our goal at all times is to keep the process fair and objective.
+The rigorous grant-making process for Impact 100 IR is the gold standard in Indian River County.
+It is implemented by the individual members of Indian River Impact 100 with the goal to keep the process fair and objective at all times.
 Members are involved in the grant process as follows:

-After hearing the presentations of the finalists, each member votes on the ones she believes should be funded.
-Each member is entitled to one vote per grant available.
-While members relax with cocktails, the votes are tallied up by an independent Certified Public Accountant.
+- Lastly and most importantly, is the Annual Meeting where Members Vote.
+During this time each of the finalists gives a 5-minute presentation.
+Members then cast their votes to make the final selection of which nonprofits will receive the $100,000 grants.
+Each member gets one vote for each nonprofit based on the number of grants to be awarded.
+Members who cannot attend the meeting can vote by absentee ballot.
+While members mix and mingle, the votes are tallied up by an independent Certified Public Accountant.
 The grants are announced as soon as the votes are counted and verified.
 It is an incredibly exciting time and all members are encouraged to be there to hear the results.
-Members who cannot attend the meeting can vote by absentee ballot.

 How does Indian River Impact 100 stay in touch with its members?